mscata/cicdlab/README.md

 - database and database administration: [Postgres](https://www.postgresql.org/) and [PG Admin](https://www.pgadmin.org/)
 - application monitoring and observability: [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)

+All customised Docker images are [published to the Docker Hub](https://hub.docker.com/search?q=mscata%2Fcicdlabs).

 ## Pre-requisites

+The lab was developed on a laptop with a quad-core AMD Ryzen 5 and 16GB of RAM, and runs very happily in there.
 You will need [Docker](https://www.docker.io/) in order to run the lab, and at least 8GB FREE of RAM.
-The lab has been running happily on a laptop with a quad-core AMD Ryzen 5 and 16GB of RAM.
 If you want to deploy to Kubernetes, then you will also need [Minikube](https://minikube.sigs.k8s.io/docs/).

 ## Starting the Lab